Hills. Mention them, and people grin ear-to-ear or shudder visibly. Love them or hate them, you can’t deny the benefits of uphill running.

 This is where you see improvements in your mental toughness.

 The ability to keep pushing through something difficult breaks down the walls your brain has put up.
-You realize you’re capable of doing something you thought you couldn’t before.
+You realize you can do something you thought you couldn’t before.

 This pays dividends in future training, as well as in races.